michbur/AmyloGram/README.md

 install.packages("AmyloGram")
 ```

-You can install the latest development version of the code using the `devtools` R package.
+You can install the latest development version of the package:

 ```R
 source("https://install-github.me/michbur/AmyloGram")